Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 <img src="Images/Activations.png" height = 300>

-The differences between the different activations used inside the network is statistically insignificant for causing a difference in the correlations.
+The differences between the activations used inside the network is statistically insignificant for causing a difference in the correlations.
 An ANOVA test gives further proof of this with p-value 0.42.

-The second thing I looked at was whether architecture would make the networks better detect the student understanding.
+The second thing I looked at was whether architecture would make the networks better in detect the student understanding.
 I tested the original network again a network with 2 hidden layers and one that had 3 hidden layers.
 All networks used relu activations.
 Adding more layers gives the network more flexibility to better encode the data.
 Unfortunately, adding more layers adds more parameters to the model and can stymie learning.

 For my experiments, I tested 3 different types of Architectures that I labelled 1, 2, and 3.
 Architecture 1 was identical to the paper, architecture 2 had two hidden layers between the input and the stochastic layer.
 They had 14 and 7 neurons, respectively.
 Architecture 3 had 3 hidden layers.
 It had 14, 7, and 4 neurons in the hidden layers.
 For each architecture type, I had dropout layers after each hidden layer.
 Batch normalization tended to give to much variance to the predictions, so I eliminated them from the network.